 Water can cause thousands of dollars of damage to your home.
 In some cases, water leaks slowly and the damage it causes is not seen right away.
 In other cases, water leaks quickly causing damage immediately.
-When water leaks quickly the damage is exacerbated then the homeowner is not home when the leak starts.
+When water leaks quickly, the damage is exacerbated if the homeowner is not home when the leak starts.
 Whether a quick leak or a slow leak, non-weather related water damage claims make up 19 percent of all homeowner's insurance claims.
 In 2017, the insurance industry paid out $13 billion for water damage with the average claim costing $10,000.00.

 Does your homeowner's insurance cover water damage?